-Many real-world populations inhabit complex, heterogeneous landscapes.
-Landscape heterogeneity can constrain movement, and thus gene flow, when the probability of an individual moving across each area of a landscape is conditional on that area’s environment.
+\ Landscape heterogeneity can constrain movement, and thus gene flow, when the probability of an individual moving across each area of a landscape is conditional on that area’s environment.
 Ecologists commonly use resistance surfaces to describe such movement (McRae et al., 2008.
-Geonomics allows a user to load resistance surface layers, then use them as the basis for creating movement and/or dispersal surfaces produce realistic movememnt patterns (see Figure 2).
-In a Geonomics model containing such a landscape, realistically simulated movement should generate a realistic pattern of isolation by distance (IBD): Pairwise genetic distances between individuals, populations, or landscape regions, should be positively correlated with pairwise geographic distances.
+Geonomics allows a user to load resistance surface layers then use them to create movement and dispersal surfaces that produce realistic movement patterns (Figure 2).
+In a Geonomics model containing such a landscape, realistically simulated movement should generate a realistic pattern of isolation by distance (IBD)

-Landscape heterogeneity can also underlie processes that generate a pattern of isolation by environment (IBE).
-This is a pattern , in which pairwise genetic distances between individuals, populations, or regions correlate positively with pairwise environmental distances, independently of pairwise geographic distances.
+Landscape heterogeneity can also underlie processes that generate a pattern of isolation by environment (IBE), in which pairwise genetic distances between individuals, populations, or regions correlate positively with pairwise environmental distances, independently of pairwise geographic distances.
 Geonomics’ implementation of natural selection allows the selective regime to vary across the landscape (both in its optimal phenotype and its strength of selection).
 This models a key process that should produce realistic patterns of IBE: Spatially spatially divergent selection.